puffnfresh/roy/README.md

 Roy
 ===

-Roy rhymes with "toy" and that's what it is.
-This is a small functional language that compiles to JavaScript.
+Roy is a small functional language that compiles to JavaScript.
 It has a few main features:

 * Damas-Hindley-Milner type inference
 * Whitespace significant syntax